JehanKandy/GITHUB-UserProfile-v3.1.0/README.md

 # Releases

 ## release 0.3.0 (20 May 2023) - (Latest)
-- - User Organizations
+- - Adding User Organizations
-- - some of the Followers
+- - Adding some of the Followers
-- - some of following
+- - Adding some of following

 ## release 0.2.0 (19 May 2023)